soccertrack/funfacts/README.md

 ```

 ### 24. Wait for first promise to resolve.
-There are use cases where we want to get the first promise that resolve, exit and not worry about the other promises.
+`Promise.race(..)`.There are use cases where we want to get the first promise that resolve, exit and not worry about the other promises.

 ```javascript
 const promises = [